moeriki/be-nrn/README.md

 ### `isBirthDateKnown(nrn: string): boolean`

 Determine if the birthdate is known.
-Is is possible (eg. for migrated people) to have an unknown date of birth.
+It is possible (eg. for migrated people) to have an unknown date of birth.

 ```js
 isBirthdateKnown('860814 001 00'); // => true